BAN Boring BUTTONS !

 Red buttons on a white dress shirt may not make the proper statement in the boardroom, but then again these days...who knows?
 The example photograph shows a mixed variety of buttons of different size and color against a background of glorious BLUE STRIPED Swiss Cotton shirting fabric.

-Oh, you like white buttons?
+like white buttons?
 Well, so do I!
 So use white buttons but try using textured ones or buttons of a slightly larger than average size.

 C'mon...take a walk on the creative side!